thruston/python-tabulate/README.md

 prevent you accidentally loading the `sys` module and deleting your disk.
 Only the following names of functions are allowed in a calculation.

-- maths functions: abs cos cosd divmod exp hypot log log10 pow round sin sind sqrt tan tand
+- maths functions: abs cos cosd divmod exp floor hypot log log10 pow round sin sind sqrt tan tand
 - number conversion: bool chr hex int oct ord str
 - maths constants: pi tau
+- string functions: caps lower upper reversed len - see below
+- date functions: base date dow epoch - see below
 - list functions: all any max min sorted sum

 The list functions are enhanced so you can call them with a tuple or a list of